abofs/chronicle/README.md

 ```

 We believe that when wanting to output complicated objects, or debug **typescript** applications, there are better methods than utilizing this chronicle package, but
-for anyone who's fully incorporated **Chronicle** into their project, this function offers an easy way to log your object's content to a log file.
+for anyone who's fully incorporated **Chronicle** into their project, this function offers some convenience.

 ### Logging Parameters